Native to (or naturalized in) Oregon:

 - A few cultivars: ‘Red Leaf’ has consistent brilliant fall color.
 ‘Grace’ is the result of a cross between C. coggygria ‘Velvet Cloak’ and a male C. obovatus, it is a tall shrub with purplish-red leaves, turning scarlet in the fall.

-- Oregon State Univ. campus: west side of Benton Hall
+- Oregon State Univ. campus: west side of Community Hall